 The Physical Consequences of Drinking with Heroin

-Heroin users who are drunk are more likely to take larger quantities of the drug, risking death from the overdose as well as placing an extra toxic load on the liver and other organs.
+Drunk heroin users are more likely to take larger quantities of the drug, risking death from the overdose as well as placing an extra toxic load on the liver and other organs.
 Users who inject the drug place themselves at high risk of contracting HIV and Hepatitis from shared needles.
 Additionally, damage to veins as a result of intravenous drug use can cause permanent disfigurement, paralysis, infection, serious circulatory problems and can even lead to the amputation of limbs.
+Overall, heroin has no medical use, and it is prohibited to deal with it anyhow.

-What Happens when we Combine Cocaine with Alcohol?
+What Happens When Someone Combines Cocaine with Alcohol?

 Cocaethylene and how it Affects the Mind and Body